Beverst

-Beverest (Bjöves) is a village in the Belgian province of Limburg and is a submunicipality of Bilzen.
+Beverst (Bjöves) is a village in the Belgian province of Limburg and a sub-municipality of Bilzen.
 It was an independent municipality until the 1977 fusion of the Belgian municipalities.
 It measures 983 ha and had 3458 inhabitants in 1976.

 History

 Archaeological finds testify that people lived here already during the prehistoric times.
-Beverest was first mentioned as settlement in 1314.
+The name is of Celtic origin and Beverest was first mentioned as a settlement in 1314.

 Beverst was part of the lordship of Oreye, which itself was a fief of the County of Loon.
 The earliest known lord of Beverst was Jan de Velroux, who officially took possession of the lordship in 1420.
 Over time, the fief passed through several families: first the de Velroux family (also known as de Nandrin), then the Hoen van Hoensbroeck family in 1434, and later the de Geloes family in 1588.
 In 1683, Willem Frans de Geloes sold the lordship to Edmond Godfried Huyn, Baron of Bocholtz and Land Commander of Alden Biesen.
 From that point on, it belonged to the Teutonic Order.

 Judicial authority at the local level in Beverst was held by the local bench of aldermen, known as the 's Graevenbanck.
 This body was partially appointed by the Count of Loon and partially by the Lord of Oreye.
 Middle and higher jurisdiction was partly exercised by the inner bench of Bilzen, which followed Liège law, while the hamlets of Laar, Holt, and Schoonbeek fell under the outer bench of Bilzen, which applied the law of Loon.
 The municipality was governed by two mayors, elected annually.

 On the present-day territory of Beverst, several large feudal estates and farms once stood.
 The most significant was Schoonbeek, which still has a moated castle.
 The feudal estate of Grotenrock was also located there.
 Other notable farms included Coum (now gone), Damreis, which bordered Coum, and the likely moated farmstead Schuylenborg, situated on the boundary with Hoeselt.
 Schuylenborg was first mentioned in 1578 but has since completely disappeared.